 The File Browser sits on the left side of the SoundBridge: DAW interface and it is expendable.
 This comes quite handy for seeing long file names.
 You can expand it by merely dragging the forward/backward arrow icon to the right.
 This icon is located in the middle of the File Browser widget.

-The second view button shows File Browser that allows browsing files on local hard drives.
+The first view button shows File Browser that allows browsing files on local hard drives.
 Right on top of it, there is a “Search” bar where you can search that allows you to search the folder you are currently navigating.
 The “Recent” button shows you your most visited directory.
 Buttons “Dir.1”, “Dir.2” and “Dir.3” are there for you to store pre favorite folders for easy access.
 You can think of this as your folders “speed dial”.
 Whichever folder you navigate into, while one of these numbers is selected, that folder will stay there for you to reach it with a click of the mouse.

 Moving forward, the toggle “Preview” button with the play icon on it will, when clicked, will play and stop the audio sample you have selected in the file browser.
 When you enable “Audio Preview” in the edit menu options, samples will preview automatically when you select them.
 The “Glue” button is particularly useful when using SoundBridge: DAW on a touch-screen device.
 If enabled, the last selected sample from the File Browser will be imported anywhere you tap or click in the sequencer.